DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/getting-started.md

 React Grid supports the latest, stable releases of all major browsers: Chrome, Firefox, Safari, Opera, Microsoft Edge.

 React Grid should operate well enough in other browsers which use the latest version of WebKit, Blink, or Gecko, whether directly or via the platform’s web view API.
 Though they are not officially supported.
 It is also applicable for Microsoft Interner Explorer.
 In order to operate correctly in some of these browsers, it may be required to add [polyfills](#polyfills).
-But some features may behave incorrectly due to a lack of required web API support.
+But some features may behave incorrectly due to a lack of required API support by the browsers.

 ### Polyfills